mollie/SalesforceCommerceCloud/README.md

 - `molliePaymentMethodId`: string - external mollie payment method id

 ### PaymentTransaction
+- `molliePaymentId`: string - the id of the Mollie payment
-- `mollieTransactionStatus`: string - the payment status recieved from Mollie
+- `molliePaymentStatus`: string - the payment status recieved from Mollie

+### Order
-- `mollieTransactionPaymentId`: string - the id of the Mollie order
+- `mollieOrderId`: string - the id of the Mollie order
-- `mollieTransactionOrderId`: string - the id of the Mollie payment
+- `mollieOrderStatus`: string - the payment status recieved from Mollie
-- `mollieTransactionAPI`: string - api used for creating payment (payment / order)
+- `mollieUsedTransactionAPI`: string - api used for creating payment (payment / order)

 ### Profile //TODO